RandomBits-top/italiacafe/README.md

 |DoubleShot|Caffe latte|6|75ml|Medium|||36s|||

 # Cleaning
-The manual references a couple of cleaning cycles.
-The important thing to note is the machine rinses itself on startup and shutdown.
-It can be handy to leave a cup under the dispenser as it is a fair bit of water that ends up in the drip tray.
-The manual references doing a daily cleaning of the milk system using a milk system cleaning detergent.
-Lots of these available for larger name brand machines.
-The 3 min milk system cleaning essentially tells you to fill a container with the cleaning solution and insert the milk tube.
-It then flushes milk system with the detergent.
-It then tells you to replace with clean water.
-It then flushes with clean water.
-As a simple flush you can simply use water twice.
-It flushes a fair bit of water, so prepare to use a full mug of water (twice) and a mug under the dispenser (that you will empty between the two phases).
+## Startup and Shutdown
+The machine runs a rinse cycle when it is turned on or off.
+Consider keeping a cup under the dispenser spout.
+## Milk System Cleaning
+The 3 minute milk cleaning routine has two main phases:
+1. Flush the system with detergent
+2. Flush the system with clean water.

+The manual references using a detergent but supplies no further detail.
+Most of the brand name espresso machines with milk has some sort of detergent available at coffee retailers or amazon.
+It is usally mixed with water.

+If you you simply want to rinse the milk system simply fill your container with water.
+I use two mug - one filled with water and one under the dispensing spout.
+Let it run through the detergent phase, then dump the waster water and refill the fresh water jug before hitting ok to run the clean water rinse.

 # Programming and Adjustments
 There are 6 user profiles.
 Each recipe can be tweaked to your reference and the recipies are saved per user profile.
-There is no way of labelling the user profiles.
+The details in the drinks list above are the default settings and give you an idea of the areas of available adjustment.